We will continually increase the list of the exciting line up of speakers who will contribute to the Wounds Australia National Conference 2018

 Dr. Kevin Woo is an internationally-recognised expert in wound care and has served on a number of panels and advisory boards to develop best practice recommendations in Canada and internationally.

 A recipient of the Early Researcher Award from the Ministry of Research and Innovation (2014-19) and the International Association for the Study of Pain Early Career Research Award (2012-13), Dr Woo has a range of research interests, including enhancing chronic disease self-management, developing quality benchmarks for wound management, and implementing best practices for difficult-to-heal wounds.
-He has received more than $5 million in grant funding in his career, as a key contributor to the SPOR REACH Network’s current Canadian Institutes of Health Research Operating Grant.
-He has authored or co-authored over 130 peer-reviewed publications, books, book chapters, white papers and proceedings and is the web editor for the Advances in Skin and Wound Care website (http://journals.lww.com/aswcjournal), co-editor of Chronic Wound Care, A Clinical Source Book for Healthcare Professionals, 5th edition and a member of several editorial boards including World Council of Enterostomal Therapy Journal, International Wound Journal, and International Journal of Lower Extremity Wounds.
+He is part of a research team that has received more than $5 million in grant funding from the Canadian Institutes of Health Research Operating Grant.
+He has authored or co-authored over 130 peer-reviewed publications, books, book chapters, white papers and proceedings and is the web editor for the Advances in Skin and Wound Care website (http://journals.lww.com/aswcjournal), and a member of several editorial boards including World Council of Enterostomal Therapy Journal, International Wound Journal, and International Journal of Lower Extremity Wounds.
+Kevin is a co-author of a recent article including a series of his patients to demonstrate the clinical effectiveness of Debrisoft for removing slough and promoting wound healing.

 Dr Woo maintains his clinical expertise and functions as an Advanced Wound Consultant at the West Park Health Center, a specialised chronic care and rehabilitation hospital.